 Alopecia Ophiasis – also known as serpentine (snake like) presenting hair loss in a snake like formation often affecting the occiput.
 Hair loss travels around the base of the scalp and is considered one of the more difficult conditions to treat.

-Traction Alopecia – Hair loss children resulting from certain hair styling techniques especially affecting afro hair.
-Examples of hair styles that may lead to traction hairloss include: cane rows, plaits, tight ponytails and the most common cause being hair extension.
-Hair extensions add a huge weight to the existing hair resulting in almost certain epilation in time.
+Children’s hair loss resulting from certain hair styling techniques especially affecting afro hair.
+Examples of hair styles that may lead to traction hair loss include: cane rows, plaits, tight ponytails and the most common cause being hair extension.
+Extensions add a huge weight to the existing hair resulting in almost certain epilation in time.
 Hair may regrow however, traction hair loss children will eventually lead to permanent hair loss.
 Treatment may be administered in certain cases.

 Trichotillomania – The pulling out of one’s hair.
 There are many theories that suggest that this is a psychological condition, however attention seeking of often the case.
 Symptoms include: total loss of telogen hair (hair in the resting phase), leaving short stubble which is too short for the child to pull.
 Localised regions of hairloss often found in regions easily assessable to the child.
 Like traction hairloss, the hair will regrow, but failure to stop the pulling with result in permanent hair loss.